Earth Overshoot Day 2026

 - Competitive sustainability performance

 More importantly, it helps close the gap between consumption and regeneration.
-Circularity decouples economic growth from resource use, which is key to pushing the Earth Overshoot Date later.
+Circularity decouples economic growth from resource use, which is key to pushing Earth Overshoot Day later.

 Transitioning to circular models is how we begin to #MoveTheDate.